hcientist/OnlinePythonTutor/unsupported-features.md

   - including setTimeout, setInterval, etc.
   - promises, async/await
 - anything that operates on webpages, such as DOM manipulation, alert(), prompt(), confirm(), etc.
-- variable names that contain special characters like '$'
 - Date() object
-- features in ES7 and newer

 ### Python